Goodwill Industries Has an Answer to New Survey That Found Job Seekers Still Lack Critical Skills

 FacebookXPinterestEmailEmailEmailShare

-taff Sgt.
-Manoj Williams, an Electrical Systems Craftsman, tests loose conductor connections.
-(U.S. Air Force/Senior Airman Joshua Eikren)
+Staff Sgt.
+Manoj Williams, an electrical systems craftsman, tests loose conductor connections.
+(Senior Airman Joshua Eikren/U.S. Air Force photo)

 You are probably familiar with Goodwill Industries.
 After all, a Goodwill store is probably where all your unneeded household goods end up before a permanent change of station (PCS) move.
 What you may not know is that Goodwill Industries does a lot more than resell used items for low prices.

-For 120 years, Goodwill has provided communities across North America with things like career resources, job training, mentoring, certifications and credentials, and even job placement, child care and rides to work.
+For 120 years, Goodwill has provided communities across North America with things such as career resources, job training, mentoring, certifications and credentials, and even job placement, child care and rides to work.
 Today, it gathers corporate partners to aid that mission through its Rising Together program.
-Services like those offered by Goodwill and its industry partners are sorely needed.
+Services such as those offered by Goodwill and its industry partners are sorely needed.

 In 2022, labor markets are struggling to adapt to the economic fallout from the global COVID-19 pandemic.
 As of April 2022, Goodwill says, there were 11.5 million open jobs in the United States, so the nonprofit commissioned a survey to determine where the problems and potential solutions may lie.